Democratic Party of Iranian Kurdistan: Vienna assassination

 On 13 July 1989, the then PDKI leader Abdulrahman Ghassemlou arrived in Vienna with his delegation to have talks with Iranian diplomats regarding the terms of reconciliation between the central government in Tehran and the Kurds.
-Those were not the only talks with Iran held in Vienna.
+Those were not the only talks planned with Iran held in Vienna.
 After they entered the conference hall and the talks started, the Iranian "diplomats" took out automatic firearms and murdered all of the members of the Kurdish delegation, including Ghassemlou.

 Mykonos restaurant assassinations

-Sadıq Şerefqendi's murder became an international incident between Germany and Iran.
-On 17 September 1992, PDKI leaders Sadegh Sharafkandi, Fettah Abduli, Humayûn Erdelan and their translator Nûri Dêkurdi were assassinated at the Mykonos Greek restaurant in Berlin, Germany.
+Sadeq Sharafkandi's murder became an international incident between Germany and Iran.
+On 17 September 1992, PDKI leaders Sadeq Sharafkandi, Fettah Abduli, Humayûn Erdelan and their translator Nûri Dêkurdi were assassinated at the Mykonos Greek restaurant in Berlin, Germany.
 In the Mykonos trial, the courts found Kazem Darabi, an Iranian national who worked as a grocer in Berlin, and Lebanese Abbas Rhayel, guilty of murder and sentenced them to life in prison.
 Two other Lebanese, Youssef Amin and Mohamed Atris, were convicted of being accessories to murder.
 In its 10 April 1997 ruling, the court issued an international arrest warrant for Iranian intelligence minister Hojjat al-Islam Ali Fallahian after declaring that the assassination had been ordered by him with knowledge of Ayatollah Ali Khamenei and President Ayatollah Rafsanjani.